ademey/redux-scope-utils/README.md

 ## In Depth

 While there are many ways to write reducers, this library assumes your state will be constructed by using [combineReducers](https://redux.js.org/api/combinereducers) from the redux package.
 The `combineReducers` function can be used to create deeply nested application states (_objects_ containing _objects_).
-At the end of this tree will be a final reducer, and it's path is the `scope`.
+At the end of each branch will be a final reducer, and it's path is the `scope`.

 ```js
 /* The `/` separated path to the reducer is the `scope`